yesnik/golang-guides/functions.md

 Those parameter values are then used within the code in the function block.

 Go is a **pass-by-value** language.
 Function parameters receive a copy of the arguments from the function call.
+If a function changes a parameter value, it's changing the *copy*, not the original.

 ```go
 func repeatLine(line string, times int) {